Simon Easterby: British & Irish Lions

-Easterby received a call-up to the 2005 Lions tour to New Zealand, after Lawrence Dallaglio fractured his ankle in the first game of the tour.
-He forced his way into the Test team and covered himself in glory, including scoring a try in the second Test in Wellington.
-He took over the leadership duties for the 2005 Autumn series in the absence of injured duo Brian O'Driscoll and Paul O'Connell.
+Easterby received a call-up to the 2005 Lions tour to New Zealand after Lawrence Dallaglio fractured his ankle in the first game.
+He was selected twice for the test team and scored a try in the second test in Wellington.

-In total he has two British & Irish Lions caps.

 Coaching

-On retiring, Easterby was officially confirmed as the Scarlets new defence coach and signed a two-year contract with the region and in June 2012, Easterby was confirmed as the new head coach for the Scarlets, following the departure of Nigel Davies to Gloucester.
+On retiring in 2010, Easterby was officially confirmed as the Scarlets' new defence coach and signed a two-year contract with the region.
+In June 2012, Easterby was confirmed as the new head coach for the Scarlets, following the departure of Nigel Davies to Gloucester.

-His long association with the Scarlets came to an end in July 2014 when he was confirmed as Irelands new forwards coach, replacing the outgoing John Plumtree.
+His long association with the Scarlets came to an end in July 2014 when he was confirmed as Ireland's new forwards coach, replacing the outgoing John Plumtree.

+Ireland

+In 2021, he switched from Ireland's forwards coach to defence coach.
+He took on the role of interim head coach in December 2024 while Andy Farrell took charge of the 2025 British & Irish Lions tour to Australia.
+In February 2025, he took charge of his first game in the role in the opening round of the 2025 Six Nations with a 27–22 victory against England.

 Personal life

-Easterby is married to Sarra Elgan Rees, the daughter of ex-rugby union player Elgan Rees who played for Neath RFC, Wales and the British & Irish Lions.
+Easterby is married to Sarra Elgan, the daughter of ex-rugby union player Elgan Rees who played for Neath RFC, Wales and the British & Irish Lions.
 Former Scarlets and Wales full back Matt Cardey was best man at the wedding.
 Sarra Elgan Easterby is a TV presenter and a fluent Welsh speaker.
 Their daughter, Soffia, was born in 2007, and their son, Ffredi, was born in 2009.

 In August 2014, Easterby was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.